High winds causing travel concerns in the area

 Randall County:

-Randall County officials are asking drivers to avoid the area of Rockwell Road and Countryside due to a powerline broken near the road.
+Randall County officials say the area of Rockwell Road and Countryside is now open.

 Sherman County:

-According to officials, the accident on Highway 54 W. of Stratford at the Dallam and Sherman County line, was only a one vehicle accident.
+Sherman County officials says Highway 54 is now open W. of Stratford at the Dallam and Sherman County line.

 Cimarron County: